Reproduction

 Reproduction (or procreation or breeding) is the biological process by which new individual organisms – "offspring" – are produced from their "parent" or parents.
-Reproduction is a fundamental feature of all known life; each individual organism exists as the result of reproduction.
 There are two forms of reproduction: asexual and sexual.

 In asexual reproduction, an organism can reproduce without the involvement of another organism.
 Asexual reproduction is not limited to single-celled organisms.
 The cloning of an organism is a form of asexual reproduction.
 By asexual reproduction, an organism creates a genetically similar or identical copy of itself.
 The evolution of sexual reproduction is a major puzzle for biologists.
 The two-fold cost of sexual reproduction is that only 50% of organisms reproduce and organisms only pass on 50% of their genes.

-Sexual reproduction typically requires the sexual interaction of two specialized reproductive cells, called gametes, which contain half the number of chromosomes of normal cells and are created by meiosis, with typically a male fertilizing a female of the same species to create a fertilized zygote.
+Sexual reproduction typically requires the sexual interaction of two specialized reproductive cells, called gametes, which contain half the number of chromosomes of normal cells and are created by meiosis, with typically a sperm cell fertilizing an egg cell from the same species to create a fertilized zygote.
 This produces offspring organisms whose genetic characteristics are derived from those of the two parental organisms.

+Methods

 Asexual

 Asexual reproduction is a process by which organisms create genetically similar or identical copies of themselves without the contribution of genetic material from another organism.
 Bacteria divide asexually via binary fission; viruses take control of host cells to produce more viruses; Hydras (invertebrates of the order Hydroidea) and yeasts are able to reproduce by budding.
 These organisms often do not possess different sexes, and they are capable of "splitting" themselves into two or more copies of themselves.
 Most plants have the ability to reproduce asexually and the ant species Mycocepurus smithii is thought to reproduce entirely by asexual means.